Bon Secours St. Francis Medical Center

-Bon Secours St. Francis Medical Center is a General Acute Care Hospital in Midlothian, VA. and operated by Bon Secours, part of Bon Secours Mercy Health.
+Bon Secours St. Francis Medical Center is a General Acute Care Hospital in Midlothian, Virginia operated by Bon Secours, part of Bon Secours Mercy Health.

 History

 Bon Secours St. Francis Medical Center opened in 2005.

 In January, 2022 construction began on a $108 million expansion.
 The project was completed in the Summer of 2024.

 Facilities

 Bon Secours St. Francis Downtown Hospital includes is a 185-bed facility with specialty services that include Cardiology, Oncology, Neurology, Orthopedics, Psychiatry, Pulmonology, Urology and Vascular Surgery and General Surgery.